Static floating route is static route like any other but with added administrative distance in the configuration

 R1(config)#ip route 172.16.10.0 255.255.255.0 10.10.10.2 200

-Defining the packets route using Static Floating Routes is very interesting topic so I decided to give you a short description of Static floating routes with an example.
-Static floating route is the same as normal static route except that this kind of static route has Administrative distance configured to some other value than 1.
+A static floating route is the same as normal static route except that this kind of static route has administrative distance configured to some value higher than 1.

 Remember that if we configure normal static route like this: